Balochistan Youth Action Committee

 Why Balochistan?
 While this holds true for majority of Pakistan’s 200 million population, there are still some segments of this population who are the most vulnerable even within this strata.
 Balochistan is the South-Western province of Pakistan which covers almost half of Pakistan’s land area bordering Iran and Afghanistan.
 According to the UNDP's latest report on Balochistan, 71% of the people live in multidimensional poverty.
 This implies that every 7 in 10 families in Balochistan is currently living in poverty.
 Similarly, the National Human Development Report, it ranks 31 out of 32 districts of Balochistan amongst the worst areas in terms of access to education, healthy life and standard of living.
 Making the matters worse, the province has a rigid terrain which makes it difficult for aid organizations go into the far flung villages and settlements.

 A youth response system, Balochistan Youth Action Committee (formerly Balochistan Youth Against Corona) or BYAC was formed by Karachi Hub curator Mr. Sikander Bizenjo along with Ms Banari.
-The group has so far mobilized and trained over 130 volunteers and community champions and with their help have served monthly rations to over 15,000+ needy and deserving people in over 53 villages of Balochistan and aim to continue serving.
-In addition, protective gears are also provided to doctors and other frontline workers.
-Personal Protective Equipment (PPE) = 852; Face Masks = 4056; Face shields = 2556; Hand sanitizers/Soaps= 15000+.
+The group has so far mobilized and trained over 260 volunteers/community champions and helped over 400,000+ needy and deserving people in over 70 villages of Balochistan and aim to continue serving.
+They were among the first responders in numerous natural disasters, including earthquake in October 2021 and flash floods in January 2022.

 Goals: The main goal of the initiative is to empower 100,000 young champions/volunteers in Balochistan to be part of this sustainable change movement.
 We believe in empowering communities to lead the change in the most sustainable way - all our champions are young people from the villages and rural settelements that we are working.